NervJS/nerv/README.md

 ### Usage

-Then import what you want,Nerv provides both named and default exports,so you can use Nerv as a namespace or import just what you need as locals
+Import what you need.
+Nerv provides both named and default exports, you can use Nerv as a namespace or simply import what you need as locals.

 **Default exports:**